neoremind/coddding/codding/README.md

 This repository is mainly used as a training court.

-Do something today that your future will thank you for!
+Do something today that your future self will thank you for!